World’s largest virtual agentic engineering & quality conference

 It's a continuous cycle of improvement that traditional testing simply can't match.

 AI testing agents work in a continuous perceive, reason, act, and learn loop, instead of replaying a fixed script step by step.
-This loop is what lets them keep testing reliably even as the application under test changes.
+This loop lets them keep testing reliably as the application under test changes.

 Because the agent reasons about intent rather than memorizing exact selectors, a renamed button or a relocated field does not break the test.
 The agent recognizes the element's purpose and continues.
 That single difference is why AI testing agents behave so differently from the static automation many teams rely on today.

-The fastest way to understand AI testing agents is to compare them directly against the script-based automation most teams already run.
+The fastest way to understand agentic AI test automation is to compare it directly against the script-based automation most teams already run.

 Dimension | Traditional Test Automation | AI Testing Agents |